-Development of a Global Action Plan for Prevention and Control of Pneumonia (GAPP)
+Development of a global action plan for the prevention and control of pneumonia (GAPP)

 This report describes the proceedings of a meeting in which leading experts in the field discuss the comprehensive reviews in epidemiology, immunization, nutrition, indoor air pollution and case management of pneumonia, developed a technical consensus to achieve prevention and control of pneumonia and outline next steps to move GAPP activities forward.